ryanlohyr/NUSDegs/docs/DeveloperGuide.md

 The `Model` component:
 - Stores the student data
-  - Stores Student student that has student details (name, major, year), Schedule schedule, Timetable timetable and other data (completedModuleCredits, majorModuleCodes, currentSemesterModules)
+  - Stores `Student` student that has student details (name, major, year), `Schedule` schedule, `Timetable` timetable and other student data (completedModuleCredits, majorModuleCodes, currentSemesterModules)
-  - Stores Schedule schedule that has ModuleList modulesPlanned, modulesPerSem, completedModules
+  - Stores `Schedule` schedule that has `ModuleList` modulesPlanned, and other schedule data like modulesPerSem, completedModules
-  - Stores ModuleList modulesPlanned
+  - Stores `ModuleList` modulesPlanned
-  - Stores Timetable timetable that has currentSemesterModulesWeekly
+  - Stores `Timetable` timetable that has currentSemesterModulesWeekly
 - Makes REST API calls to NUSModsAPI